 As the air quality gets worse, it is impossible not to face the impact of it.
 The ill-effects of air pollution are not just restricted to adults.
-Children are even more prone to sicknesses due to air pollution since childhood is a fragile state where the body is still developing.
+Children are even more prone to sicknesses due to air pollution for kids since childhood is a fragile state where the body is still developing.

 For a parent, air pollution is a big concern.